-Sense Writing was developed by former Creative Writing faculty at NYU/Tisch School of the Arts, Madelyn Kent, to bring pleasure and sustainability to your creative process.
+Sense Writing was developed by former Creative Writing faculty at New York University/Tisch School of the Arts, Madelyn Kent, to bring pleasure and sustainability to your creative process.

 Madelyn Kent has taught playwriting, screenwriting, and theater at New York University’s Tisch School of the Arts and for the last fifteen years, she has also implemented her techniques in her theater work with the Obie award-winning Soho Rep, where her play Peninsula was a Time Out New York's Critic's Pick.
 As a playwright and director, her work has also been presented at the New York Public Theater, New York Theater Workshop, PS 122, and The Flea.

 For the last several years, she has been developing physical approaches to creativity and this has led her to expand her teaching to the general public and to the development of Sense Writing.
 Together with a range of techniques gathered from around the world to enhance her work as a theater artist and teacher, Madelyn now offers classes and coaching to anyone looking to discover new creative potentials.
 Sense Writing has been taught at leading conservatories, retreat centers, and universities, in the United States and abroad, including at NYU/Tisch, New York’s The Open Center and Kripalu Yoga retreat.ew

 From Madelyn Kent, Founder and Teacher